ashwanikumar04/good-to-read/delayed-message-processing-kafka.md

 ## Method 3: TTL and Log Compaction

-### Overview

-Produce messages with a unique key and a TTL (Time-to-Live).
+Produce messages with a unique key and a TTL.
 Enable log compaction on the topic.
-Consumers process messages only if their TTL has expired.
+Consumers process messages once their TTL has expired.

 ```java
 // Produce with TTL